Albert-Ma/study-notes/Deep-Learning/nlp/books/Neural Network Methods in Natural Language Processing/chapter4.md

 ## REGULARIZATION AND DROPOUT

-The regularizers L1, L2 and the elastic-net are also important for neural networks.In particular, L2 regularization, also called weight decay is e↵ective for achieving good generalization performance in many cases, and tuning the regularization strength is advisable.
+The regularizers L1, L2 and the elastic-net are also important for neural networks.In particular, L2 regularization, also called weight decay is effective for achieving good generalization performance in many cases, and tuning the regularization strength is advisable.

 Another effective technique for preventing neural networks from overfitting the training data is dropout training[Hinton